Perspective | The hottest decorating trends for 2021 aren’t trendy at all — and that’s the point

 Wood and natural materials

-Mellott also says that traditional brown (referring to wood) furniture is rising in popularity.
+Mellott also says that traditional furniture is rising in popularity.
 “Mid-century furniture has reached a fever pitch with consumers, and it’s starting to feel tired and cold,” she says.
 “The market is saturated with knockoffs, and that particular style doesn’t feel special anymore.”

-What people want, Mellott says, is classic brown, antique furniture.
+What people want, Mellott says, is classic antique furniture.
 The pandemic “has unwillingly thrust us into a chaotic and manic state, and for right now, brown furniture feels solid, sturdy and stalwart,” she says.
 And she points out: “There is sometimes a comfort attached to something that has been passed down from generation to generation, something that has weathered many storms, so to speak.”

 But it’s not just traditional wood furniture that’s experiencing a renaissance.
 The preppy woven furniture that we associate with the Palm Beach style from the ’60s is also back — in the form of pieces made from natural materials such as cane, jute, wicker and rattan.
 This is in part thanks to designers including Amanda Lindroth, Celerie Kemble, Aerin Lauder and Sarah Bartholomew, all of whom are known for their beautiful, breezy, island-inspired rooms.